mjo22/spatialstats/README.md

 Current submodules are:

 ### polyspectra ###
-Calculate the bispectrum and power spectra of 2D and 3D grids.
+Calculate the bispectrum and power spectrum of 2D and 3D grids.

 ### points ###
 Calculate statistics about the multi-scale structure of 2D and 3D point distributions, like the radial distribution function and structure factor.